Epigraphy at Warwick

 - Paraskevi Martzavou & Nikolaos Papazarkadas, eds, Epigraphical Approaches to the Postclassical Polis (2012)

 - Peter Liddel & Polly Low, eds, Inscriptions and their Uses in Greek and Latin Literature (2013)

-- Christopher Eyre, The Use of Documents in Pharaonic Egypt (in press, 2013)
+- Christopher Eyre, The Use of Documents in Pharaonic Egypt (2013)

 David Fearn is currently investigating epigraphic and non-epigraphic means of memorializing athletic and other achievements in late archaic and early classical Greece, looking at crossovers between poetry and material culture in a diverse range of contexts.
 Building on his previous contextual studies of epinician poetry (Bacchylides: Politics, Performance, Poetic Tradition (2007); Aegina: Contexts for Choral Lyric Poetry (ed., 2010)), he is developing a broader view of the similarities and differences, tensions and complementarities, between material modes of commemoration, via inscriptions and sculpture, and non-material, orally delivered, poetic modes.
 A paper entitled 'Kleos v Stone?
 Lyric Poetry and Contexts for Memorialization' is published in the proceedings of the 2009 University of Manchester Literature and Epigraphy Conference, edited by Polly Low and Peter Liddel, Inscriptions and their uses in Greek and Latin Literature (OSAD series, 2013).

 - The Res Gestae divi Augusti was rightly dubbed ‘queen of inscriptions’ by Theodore Mommsen.
 A substantial new commentary on the inscription by Alison Cooley was published by CUP in May 2009.
 Listen to our podcast, 'The first emperor and the queen of inscriptions: Augustus in his own words'.
 The translation into English of the RGDA was included in a Turkish/English version in S. Mitchell, The Imperial Temple at Ankara and The Res Gestae of the Emperor Augustus, A Historical Guide (Turkish-English, 2008) and in K. Gorkay, S. Mitchell, M. Kadioglu, Roman Ancyra.